 Frances Ryan – Scottish Artist from Denny, Stirlingshire

-My chosen medium of Collage adds its own element to the work.
-Collage has its own agenda; the seemingly random pairing of elements and ephemera always brings an unintended element to my work, which adds another layer to the characters and narrative.
-The Mark Making is a more emotive element, expressive and more direct, this can be mindful and delicate as well as sometimes visceral and comes not only with the marks made by pencils, charcoal, paintbrushes and graphite but also with the cut of the scissors.
-For me, these media always brings an element of surprise to the work and allow others to read into the work something of their own.
+I work mainly with Collage and Mark Making, and I find Collage has its own agenda; the seemingly random pairing of images and ephemera always brings something unintended and adds another layer to the characters and narrative.
+The Mark Making is more emotive, expressive and direct, this can be mindful and delicate as well as sometimes visceral and comes not only with the marks made by pencils, charcoal, paint brushes and graphite but also with the cut of the scissors.
+For me Collage always brings an element of surprise to the work.